 We've been showing you how to use Action factories in the Command function.
-You can also execute an Action returned by a factory (or actually, any Action) at the time the SConscript file is read by wrapping it up in the Execute function.
+You can also execute an Action returned by a factory (or actually, any Action) at the time the SConscript file is read by using the Execute function.
 For example, if we need to make sure that a directory exists before we build any targets,